soulfresh/sass-theming/src/theme/Utils.md

 + **@mixin down-arrow** Adds a background down arrow icon that can be used for dropdown elements.
 The arrow is right aligned to the bounding box.
++ **@mixin select-background** The select-background mixin allows you to customize the background of a `<select>` element, including the drop down arrow.
+It sets the `background` property of the element with an arrow icon and background coloring because this is the most cross browser consitent way to style Select elements.
+Additionally, this mixin will set the padding of the input in order to fit the custom down arrow image.
+Lastly, it will also set the `text-overflow`, `white-space` and `overflow` to support ellipsis.

 <a id="general-function-hsls"></a>